Neave was back at the start. He was furious. He stomped to the suspension bridge, hacked the ropes off, walked to the cave, and sat down irritably.

 Then he appeared back at the start, chose another direction, and started walking again.

 He simply couldn’t wrap his mind around it.
 It just didn’t make sense.
 It didn’t make sense to move on and grow.
 If he did that, he faced oblivion.
 For he could not continue being who he was anymore.
 A fundamental aspect of his existence had changed.
-This creature walking around, wearing his skin, can not be allowed to leave this place.
-So it must stay here forever.
+This creature walking around, wearing his skin, could not leave this place.
+So it had to stay here forever.

 But he didn’t want to.